+ Who is HWM?

 Diligently work on the items on your Financial Action Checklist

-Keep your eMoney portal current and provide HHWM with the most up to date documents ahead of your annual meeting.
+Keep your eMoney portal current and provide HWM with the most up to date documents ahead of your annual meeting.

 OPENING YOUR ACCOUNT

 + Does it cost me money to move my money over to your management?

 There should not be any fees, costs or penalties associated with switching financial advisors.
 If you have after-tax investment accounts, there may be capital gains taxes associated with selling investments that have grown in value since you purchased them.
 That tax would have to be paid eventually, however, so it’s merely a matter of paying it now versus paying it later, and the benefits of getting into the right portfolio of investments far outweigh costs like these.

 - Rollover IRAs

 + What will my money be invested in?